A 2013 Traffic Jam That Still Dogs Chris Christie: QuickTake Q&Aby and

 The abuse-of-power scandal known as Bridgegate started with orange traffic cones.
-For four consecutive mornings in September 2013, cones were rearranged on the New Jersey side of the George Washington Bridge, reducing to one from three the lanes reserved for vehicles from the closest town, Fort Lee.
+During the first week of school in September 2013, cones were rearranged on the New Jersey side of the George Washington Bridge, reducing to one from three the lanes reserved for vehicles from the closest town, Fort Lee.
 The bridge is the world’s busiest, connecting New Jersey with New York City’s Manhattan Island.
 The resulting gridlock still dogs New Jersey Governor Chris Christie, a top adviser to Republican presidential nominee Donald Trump.
-Prosecutors say the shift was ordered, and the resulting mess privately celebrated, by Christie allies who were seeking retribution against Fort Lee’s mayor for not backing Christie’s re-election.
+Two former Christie allies were convicted in federal court of joining a partisan plot to punish a local mayor for not backing Christie’s re-election.

-That remains the big question.
-On Day One of the trial of the two former Christie allies, a federal prosecutor declared for the first time that Christie was told about the bridge bottleneck while it was going on.
-Christie says he had no inkling until afterward, and an inquiry commissioned by his administration said he “knew nothing about it.”
+On Day One of the trial, a federal prosecutor declared for the first time that Christie was told about the bridge bottleneck while it was going on, something Christie has always denied.
+But no direct evidence of his participation was presented.

 4. Who (else) was involved?